The Waterpik Cordless Freedom water flosser is portable device brought to you by the forerunners in water flossing.

 - II – High Pressure: equivalent to 75 PSI or setting 7 on a countertop model

 You’ll be able to choose the setting that’s best for getting your teeth and gums clean without unnecessary extra pressure.
-The speed is definitely provide a strong enough stream to loosen and extract food particles from between teeth.
+The speed definitely provides a strong enough stream to loosen and extract food particles from between teeth.

 2.)
 Self-Contained Reservoir

 The easy-to-fill, self-contained reservoir means that you’ll be able to fill up quickly while completing your daily dental routine.
 The reservoir holds enough water for 30 seconds of use, depending on the setting.

 The reservoir is located on the back of the unit and can hold up to 5 ounces (150 ml) of water.
 Simply flip open the reservoir tab and fill with warm water from the tap or remove the reservoir from the device to fill, if easier (view details).